James Ivory: 1979–1993: Breakthrough and acclaim

-Maurice (1987) and Mr. and Mrs. Bridge (1990)

 The following year Ivory directed another Forster adaptation, the romantic drama Maurice (1987).
 The film is a gay love story in the restrictive and repressed culture of Edwardian England.
 The story follows its main character, Maurice Hall, through university, a tumultuous relationship, struggling to fit into society, and ultimately being united with his life partner.
 The film stars James Wilby and Hugh Grant in their first major film appearances, and also features Rupert Graves, Simon Callow, Denholm Elliott, Mark Tandy, Billie Whitelaw, Judy Parfitt, Phoebe Nicholls, and Ben Kingsley.
 In a 2017 retrospective in The New Yorker, Sarah Larson wrote, "...For many gay men coming of age in the eighties and nineties, Maurice was revelatory: a first glimpse, onscreen or anywhere, of what love between men could look like".
 Director James Ivory has added to the legacy on the film saying, "So many people have come up to me since Maurice and pulled me aside and said, 'I just want you to know you changed my life.'"
 Ivory won the Venice Film Festival's Silver Lion for Best Director.

-This was followed in 1990 by Mr. and Mrs. Bridge, which was adapted by Jhabvala from the novels by Evan S. Connell.
+This was followed in 1990 by Mr. & Mrs. Bridge, which was adapted by Jhabvala from the novels by Evan S. Connell.
 According to Ivory, "the world of Mr. and Mrs. Bridge is the world I grew up in...It's the only film I've ever made that was about my own childhood and adolescence."
-The film received an Oscar nomination for Best Actress (Joanne Woodward), as well two New York Film Critics Circle awards.
+The film received an Oscar nomination for Best Actress (Joanne Woodward), as well as two New York Film Critics Circle awards.
 Ivory would later call Mr. & Mrs. Bridge a personal favorite, adding that it was the one film he would most like to see reappraised.

-Howards End (1992)

 In 1992, Merchant-Ivory tackled their third Forster adaptation, Howards End, based on the acclaimed novel and starring Emma Thompson, Helena Bonham Carter, Anthony Hopkins, and Vanessa Redgrave.
 The film premiered at the 1992 Cannes Film Festival where it competed for the Palme d'Or and went on to critical acclaim.
 Ivory received his second Academy Award for Best Director nomination.
 The film also received three Academy Awards for Best Actress (Emma Thompson), Best Adapted Screenplay, and Best Production Design.
 The film also received eleven British Academy Film Award nominations, and four Golden Globe Award nominations.
-In 2016, the film was selected for screening as part of the Cannes Classics section at the 2016 Cannes Film Festival, and was released theatrically after restoration on 26 August 2016.
+In 2016, the film was selected for screening as part of the Cannes Classics section at the 2016 Cannes Film Festival, and was released theatrically after restoration on August 26, 2016.